NikkiConlon/titanic-survival/README.md

 # Titanic Survival Analysis & Prediction

-This project analyzes the Titanic dataset and predicts passenger survival using Python and machine learning.
+This project analyses the Titanic dataset and predicts passenger survival using Python and machine learning.

 It includes **data visualization**, **exploratory data analysis (EDA)**, and a **Logistic Regression model** for survival prediction.